HirdyanshB/QRCodeGenerator/README.md

 # QR Code Generator

-A simple QR Code Generator built with HTML, CSS, and JavaScript.
+A QR Code Generator built with HTML, CSS, and JavaScript.
 This web application allows users to input text or URLs and generate a corresponding QR code, which can be displayed directly on the page.

 ## Features